dylanfprice/hutmap/README.md

 ## Configure ##

-Next, add the following to your ~/.bash\_profile to set the necessary environment variables, or do the equivalent thing for your operating system.
-You can change the values but defaults are provided for convenience.
-Warning:
-Don't change the values after you call 'vagrant up' (see next step) or you will have to rebuild the vm by running 'vagrant destroy', then 'vagrant up' again.
+After you've installed the dependencies, add the following to your ~/.profile to set the necessary environment variables, or do the equivalent thing for your operating system.
+Where appropriate, defaults are provided for convenience, however you may change these if you wish and it won't break anything (e.g. you can change the name of the database and vagrant will propagate it correctly to the vm when it builds it).
+Warning: Don't change the values after you call 'vagrant up' (see next step) or you will have to rebuild the vm by running 'vagrant destroy', then 'vagrant up' again.

     :::bash
+    ## Run settings
     export HUTMAP_DB_NAME='hutmap'
     export HUTMAP_DB_USER='hutmap'
     export HUTMAP_DB_PASSWORD='hutmap'